operator-framework/olm-docs/content/en/docs/Concepts/olm-architecture/operator-catalog/creating-an-update-graph.md

 ## Methods for Specifying Updates

-All update graphs are defined in file-based catalogs via `olm.channel` blobs.
+All update graphs are defined in [file-based catalogs][file-based-catalog-spec] via `olm.channel` blobs.
 Each `olm.channel` defines the set of bundles present in the channel and the update graph edges between each entry in the channel.

 ### Replaces

-For explicit updates from one CSV to another, you can specify the CSV name to replace in your channel entry as
+For explicit updates from one operator version to another, you can specify the operator name to replace in your channel entry as
 such:

 ```yaml